Hiring for Diversity and Inclusion

-After reviewing all candidates, the search committee chair/supervisor or hiring manager will update the status of all applicants to 'Recommend for Interview', 'Does not meet minimum qualifications' or 'Not Recommended for Interview'.
+After reviewing all candidates, the search committee chair/supervisor or applicant reviewer will update the status of all applicants to 'Recommend for Interview', 'Does not meet minimum qualifications' or 'Not Recommended for Interview'.

 The committee chair/supervisor will then submit an email (including the posting number) through their appropriate approval process to Human Resources at firstname.lastname@example.org requesting to certify the pool of candidates.
 If the reason for not interviewing a candidate is ‘Other’, please contact HR before submitting your pool for approval or provide additional information in your email.